pycontribs/pyrax/docs/cloud_loadbalancers.md

     print
     print "Added Node:", added_node
     added_node.delete()
-    wait_for_changes(lb)
-    print
+    pyrax.utils.wait_until(lb, "status", "ACTIVE", interval=1, attempts=30, verbose=True)    print
     print "After removing node:", lb.nodes

-Note the `wait_for_changes()` method.
+Note the `wait_until()` method.
 After modifying a load balancer, its status will be set to `PENDING_UPDATE`.
 While it is in that status, no further changes can be made.
 Once the changes have completed, the status will be set back to `ACTIVE`.
-All that `wait_for_changes()` does is loop until the load balancer is ready.
+All that `wait_until()` does is loop until the load balancer is ready.
+It is a convenient routine for processes that require intermediate steps that must complete before the next step is taken.

 Running the above code results in: